MelikaMirdamadi/Face-Recognition/README.md

 │   │   └── image2.jpg
 │   └── Person2/
 │       └── image3.jpg
-└── database/               # FAISS index and labels
+└── database/               # FAISS index and labels (for FAISS mode)
     ├── faiss.index
     └── labels.txt
 ```
+Note: For Qdrant mode, data is stored in the Qdrant service (Docker volume).

 ## Notes
 - Ensure images have clear, front-facing faces for best results.